mindspore-ai/docs/docs/mindspore/programming_guide/source_en/save_model.md

 The `input` parameter is used to specify the input shape and the data type of the exported model.

 > - `input` is the input parameter of the `export` method, representing the input of the network.
 If the network has multiple inputs, they need to be passed into the `export` method together. eg: `export(network, Tensor(input1), Tensor(input2), file_name='network', file_format='AIR')`.
-> - The suffix ".air" is automatically added to the exported file name.
+> - If `file_name` does not contain the ".air" suffix, the system will automatically add the ".air" suffix to it.

 ## Export ONNX Model